-Agility Trains East will use the Hitachi-made Class 800/801 trains to replace the existing Intercity 125 and 225 High Speed Train fleets and make available a daily operational fleet.
-The trains will be a combination of fully electric and bi-mode trains, the latter having the ability to operate with either diesel or electric propulsion and hence operate across those parts of the East Coast network which are not electrified, and will be provided in a combination of 5-car, 9-car and 10-car formations.
+Agility Trains East used the Hitachi-made Class 800/801 trains to replace the existing Intercity 125 and 225 High Speed Train fleets and to make available a daily operational fleet.
+The trains are a combination of fully electric and bi-mode trains, the latter having the ability to operate with either diesel or electric propulsion and hence operate across those parts of the East Coast network which are not electrified, and will be provided in a combination of 5-car, 9-car and 10-car formations.

 London (Bounds Green and Ferme Park depots)

 The Bounds Green and Ferme Park depots are located in North London.
-Both sites are currently being operated by East Coast Trains.
-Agility Trains East will make minor modifications and upgrades to the sites to provide depot and maintenance facilities.
+Agility Trains East has made minor modifications and upgrades to the sites to provide depot and maintenance facilities.

 Edinburgh (Craigentinny depot)

-The Craignentinny depot is also currently operated by East Coast Trains, and similarly to the North London depots, Agility Trains East will improve the depot and provide necessary upgrades.
+Similarly to the North London depots, Agility Trains East improved the Craignentinny depot and provided necessary upgrades.

-Hitachi will be the Depot Facility Owner at these depots.
-In order to provide the full East Coast train service Hitachi will access facilities at a further five depots and will also carry out works at these sites to enable them to accommodate the new trains.
+Hitachi is Depot Facility Owner at these depots.
+In order to provide the full East Coast train service Hitachi has access facilities at a further five depots and also carries out works at these sites to enable them to accommodate the new trains.